CB Insights: 3,358 tech exits in 2016, ‘unicorn births’ down 68%

 SoundHound raises $75M to bring its voice-enabled AI everywhere

-As we kick off 2017 with a surprise acquisition of what was planned to be the first big IPO of the year — Cisco snapping up AppDynamics for $3.7 billion, just days before its public listing — it looks like 2016 signalled a return to less frothy times, where we may have passed the heyday of new, oversized valuations in the world of tech startups, and a large number of companies not making it past their earliest funding rounds (and hence, lower valuations) before getting snapped up.
+As we kick off 2017 with a surprise acquisition of what was planned to be the first big IPO of the year — Cisco snapping up AppDynamics for $3.7 billion, just days before its public listing — and what many believe will be an IPO filing for Snapchat’s parent Snap — it looks like 2016 signalled a return to less frothy times.
+Last year saw us move past 2015’s high-water point of new, oversized valuations in the world of tech startups, and conversely saw a large number of companies not making it past their earliest funding rounds (and hence, lower valuations) before getting snapped up.

 CB Insights has published its annual report of how tech companies performed in 2016 when it came to funding and exits.
 It notes that there were 3,358 total tech exits in the year (3,260 M&A exits, 98 IPOs), down 4% over 2015, although rising in the second half of the year compared to the first.
 (And as a point of comparison, this was a 4% decline over 2015, where there were 3,421 M&A exits and 90 IPOs.)

-Among all the publicly disclosed funding activity for the year, there were only 25 unicorn “births” — that is, startups with newly minted $1 billion-plus valuations — down by 68% over 2015.
+But among all the publicly disclosed funding activity for the year, there were only 25 unicorn “births” — that is, startups with newly minted $1 billion-plus valuations — down by 68% over 2015.

+The change can be seen in this graphic, which shows how valuations and exits came much closer together last year compared to the year before:

-Meanwhile, some 44% of all tech exits are being made of startups that have not raised past Series A; and 68% of exits are of startups that had not raised any funding at all.
+Other notable findings in the report: the researchers found that some 44% of all tech exits are being made of startups that have not raised past Series A; and 68% of exits are of startups that had not raised any funding at all.

 On the other hand, those tech companies that were already deemed unicorns are getting out the door a little faster.
 There was a 50% increase in exits — either sales or IPOs — among unicorns last year, 18 versus 12 in 2015.